Voliware/Template/README.md

 </div>
 ```

 Every instance of `Template` inherits all `jQuery` functions.
 Each function call is applied to the the `$wrapper` property, while always returning the class itself.
 This means you can chain `jQuery` with your own methods.
-A few classes have been created and are available as individual packages: `Feedback`, `Table` - which includes `RenderTable` and `Control Table`, and `Form` - which includes `Wizard`, and an increasing variety of `Bootstrap` classes.
+A few classes have been created and are available as individual packages: `Feedback`, `Table` - which includes `RenderTable` and `Control Table`, `Form` - which includes `Wizard`, and an increasing variety of `Bootstrap` classes.

 Check out the [Template wiki](https://github.com/Voliware/Template/wiki/Template) for more details.